dschnare/binderjs/Reference.md

 **observable.notify()**

-Notifies all subscribers if the observable is not blocked and not being throttled.
+Notifies all observers if the observable is not blocked and not being throttled.

 	notify()

 **observable.throttle()**

-Throttles notifications sent to subscribers by placing a timeout between the first call to `notify()` and when the subscribers are actually notified.
+Throttles notifications sent to observers by placing a timeout between the first call to `notify()` and when the observers are actually notified.
 All subsequent calls to `notify()` will have no effect until the timeout has expired.
-When the timeout has expired then the subscribers will be notified.
+When the timeout has expired then the observers will be notified.

 	throttle(duration)